An avid knitter for over 10 years, Donna enjoys sharing her free patterns and knitting experience with other fiber fans and yarn lovers.

-Free Knitting Pattern: Knit a Field of Flowers to Decorate and Recycle a Tote Bag
+Knit a Field of Flowers to Rejuvenate an Old Tote

-- a variety leftover yarn in lighter weights (dk, sport or sock yarn).
-I used some little balls of yarn from previous projects and about a half a skein of Lion Brand Amazing yarn in "Strawberry Fields".
+- A variety of leftover yarn in lighter weights (dk, sport, or sock yarn).
+I used some little balls of yarn from previous projects and about half a skein of Lion Brand Amazing yarn in "Strawberry Fields."
 I liked this self-striping yarn because I could make a number of different colored flowers from it that all coordinated when laid out on my bag.

-- embroidery needle and sewing thread to attach flowers to your tote bag (depending on what material your bag is made from, you might be better off using hot glue or tacky fabric glue).
+- An embroidery needle and sewing thread to attach flowers to your tote bag (but depending on what material your bag is made from, you might be better off using hot glue or tacky fabric glue).

 This flower project can probably be adapted for any cloth bag you have, but some bags will work better than others:

-- Consider how big the graphic is on your bag that you want to cover with flowers.
-My bag had a rather large logo and I used 23 flowers (some doubled) to cover it.
+- Logo Size: Consider how big the graphic is on your bag that you want to cover with flowers.
+My bag had a rather large logo, and I used 23 flowers (some doubled) to cover it.

-- Check out the material that your bag is made from.
+- Bag Material: Check out the material that your bag is made from.
 If it is a cotton-like canvas material, you should be able to use a sewing needle and thread to attach your finished flowers, but you should make sure that you can work the sewing needle through the material before beginning your flowers.
-If you bag is made from a more plastic or nylon type material, you might be able to use hot glue or tacky glue to adhere your flowers to your bag.
+If your bag is made from a more plastic or nylon-type material, you might be able to use hot glue or tacky glue to adhere your flowers to your bag.

-For each flower, you will need to make 4 or 5 petals.
-Below are variations on my knitted flower pattern that will create different sized petals/flowers.
-I used mainly the medium, small, and the smallest flowers sizes for my bag.
+For each flower, you will need to make four or five petals.
+Below are variations on my knitted flower pattern that will create different-sized petals/flowers.
+I used mainly the medium, small, and smallest flower sizes for my bag.
 The yarn weight and needle size are recommendations based on what I used, but you can play around and see what needle works best for your yarn.
 You can also modify the size of the flowers by adding or deleting the center knit rows.

-Large Flower - worsted weight yarn using size #7 needle
+- Supplies: worsted weight yarn using size #7 needle

 Follow the directions for my Flirty Flower pin to knit this size flower.

-Medium Flower - dk weight yarn using #6 needle
+- Supplies: dk weight yarn using #6 needle

-For each petal, CO 3 sts leaving about 2 inch tail, follow directions for the large flower to Row 5.
+For each petal, CO 3 sts leaving about two-inch tail, follow directions for the large flower to Row 5.